rwieruch/blog_robinwieruch_content/blog/typescript-generics/index.md

 // 7
 ```

-However, the function is *specific* to one TypeScript type (here: `Animal`) now.
+However, the function is *specific* to one TypeScript type (here: `Dog`) now.
 If we would be using a value of a different type as argument (e.g. `Person`), there would be a TypeScript error, because both types differ in their structure:

 ```typescript
 type Person = {